-One of the pillars of the addiction trauma treatment system is on-the-land programming.
-I am happy to report that we are well on the way to seeing on-the-land treatment programs being provided in all three regions this upcoming summer.
-So in Rankin Inlet, for example, the Pulaarvik Kablu Friendship Centre is in the final stages of planning their first 28 day program, which is scheduled for late summer 2023.
-There are other initiatives under way with on-the-land treatment in Cambridge Bay, which I noted recently, is being advertised throughout the Kitikmeot region.
-There will be a number of intakes through that, and for the Qikiqtaaluk region, it is through the Ilisaqsivik Society in Clyde River, where there are on-the-land initiatives starting up.
+One of the pillars of the addiction and trauma treatment system is on-the-land programming.
+I am happy to report that we are well on the way to seeing on-theland treatment programs being provided in all three regions this upcoming summer.
+In Rankin Inlet, for example, the Pulaarvik Kablu Friendship Centre is in the final stages of planning their first 28-day program which is scheduled for late summer 2023.
+There are other initiatives underway with on-the-land treatment in Cambridge Bay, which I noted recently is being advertised throughout the Kitikmeot region.
+There will be a number of intakes through that.
+For the Oikiqtaaluk region, it is through the Ilisaqsivik Society in Clyde River, where there are on-the-land initiatives starting up.

-Mr. Speaker, there has to be a continuum of options, including day treatment, or walk-in type of services, residential treatment that will be offered at Nunavut Recovery Centre, on-the-land treatment.
+Mr. Speaker, there has to be a continuum of treatment options, including day treatment or walk-in type of services; residential treatment that will be offered at the Nunavut Recovery Centre; on-the-land treatment.
 We also still have access to out-of-territory treatment, some of which is very specialized and can meet the needs of specific clients.
 We are committed to bringing more resources and making more resources available for Nunavummiut so that when they need help, they can get help that is appropriate and meets their specific needs. (interpretation) Thank you, Mr. Speaker.